The "HotStocks" List A free list is provided lower on this page.

 So, how does this list differ from the "Strongest Stocks" list?
 This list places greater emphasis on a stock's most recent behavior.
-The "Strongest Stocks" list allows a little more lattitude for recent sideways motion and more lattitude for pullbacks.
+The "Strongest Stocks" list allows a little more latitude for recent sideways motion and more latitude for minor pullbacks.
 A stock that is in a long-term rising trend will occasionally consolidate by declining a little or by moving sideways while traders take profits and buyers take new positions because of what they see as a bargain price for the stock.
 For some people, this is an advantage because it provides a less expensive entry point.
 The "HotStocks" algorithm, on the other hand, tries to find stocks that are currently rising aggressively.
 There will still be stocks on the list that have had a pullback, but those will be fewer in number and the pullbacks will have occurred over the last few days.
 You are unlikely to see stocks on the list that have been going sideways for two weeks.
 The "Strongest Stocks" list will have a few more of those, but even so, it will not have very many.

 However, because they both find stocks that have been unusually strong, there will be some overlap.
 On the other hand, each will find stocks not found by the other.
 The daily "Strongest Stocks" lists consist of 100 stocks.
 The daily "HotStocks" list consists of 50 stocks.
-Both lists are updated daily.

 One thing that is very important in working with these stocks is to look for overhead resistance.
 This is best done by looking at several time frames (1-year, 3-year, and 5-year time-frames, for example).